Best Dato App Alternatives for Mac in 2026

 Apple Calendar | Full calendar | Free, native, zero setup | Via widgets | Via Reminders | No | Free |

-Aftertone | Full calendar + productivity | Calendar + tasks + AI reports | Yes (included) | Native | AI weekly reports | £100 one-time |
+Aftertone | Full calendar + productivity | Calendar + tasks + AI reports | Yes (included) | Native | AI weekly and daily reports | $30/month |

 BusyCal | Full calendar | Power features + one-time price | Yes (included) | Via Reminders/Todoist | No | ~$50 one-time |